gomzyakov/first-contribution/README.md

 ## First Time Contributors

-- @gomzyakov Senior PHP (Laravel) developer and the author of this project
+- @gomzyakov Senior PHP developer and the author of this project